Information for Law Students and Graduates

 (Crystal City metro on Yellow and Blue lines)

-A list of employers who attended the 2012 Conference and Career Fair can be found here.
-We will be adding employers to the page as they register for the 2013 Conference and Career Fair.
+A list of employers registered for the 2013 Conference and Career Fair can be found here.

 Even if you do not get the interview you were hoping for, there will be several opportunities to speak to employers outside of the formal interview times.
 Both Friday and Saturday will feature Table Talk, an open period of time where employers will be available to speak to students on a first-come, first-served basis.